Proper affine actions in non-swinging representations: Dynamics of maps of type

 For every $g \in G \ltimes V$, we define its \emph{affine dynamical subspaces}: \begin{itemize} \item $A^\subge_g$, the \emph{affine noncontracting space} associated to~$g$, \item $A^\suble_g$, the \emph{affine nonexpanding space} associated to~$g$, \item and $A^\sube_g$, the \emph{affine neutral space} associated to~$g$, \end{itemize} in the same way as the linear dynamical subspaces, but with~$V$ replaced everywhere by~$A$.

 \begin{remark}~ \begin{itemize} \item Note that if we defined in the same way~$A^\subg_g$ (resp.~$A^\subl_g$), it would actually be contained in~$V$ and so just be equal to~$V^\subg_g$ (resp.~$V^\subl_g$).
-Indeed an element of~$G \ltimes V$ can never act on a vector in $A \setminus V$ (\ie an element of~$A$ with a nonzero $\mathbb{R}_0$~component) with an eigenvalue other than~$1$. \item Hence the decomposition~\eqref{eq:dynamical_spaces_decomposition} now becomes:
+Indeed an element of~$G \ltimes V$ can never act on a vector in $A \setminus V$ (\ie an element of~$A$ with a nonzero component along~$\mathbb{R} p_0$) with an eigenvalue other than~$1$. \item Thus the affine analog of the decomposition~\eqref{eq:dynamical_spaces_decomposition} is now:

 (pay attention to the distribution of $A$'s and $V$'s). \item From this identity, it immediately follows that neither $A^\sube_g$, $A^\subge_g$ nor~$A^\suble_g$ are contained in~$V$. \item Finally, it is obvious that the intersections of these three spaces with~$V$ are respectively $V^\sube_g$, $V^\subge_g$ and~$V^\suble_g$.
-Thus this notation is consistent with the convention outlined above. \end{itemize} \end{remark} In purely affine terms, these spaces may be understood as follows: \begin{itemize} \item $A^\sube_g \cap V_{\Aff}$ is the unique $g$-invariant affine space parallel to~$V^\sube_g$ (the "axis" of~$g$); \item $A^\subge_g \cap V_{\Aff}$ is the unique affine space parallel to~$V^\subge_g$ and containing~$A^\sube_g \cap V_{\Aff}$, and similarly for~$A^\suble_g \cap V_{\Aff}$. \end{itemize}
+Thus this notation is consistent with the convention outlined above. \end{itemize} \end{remark} In purely affine terms, these spaces may be understood as follows: \begin{itemize} \item $A^\sube_g \cap V_{\Aff}$ is the unique $g$-invariant affine space parallel to~$V^\sube_g$ (the ``axis'' of~$g$); \item $A^\subge_g \cap V_{\Aff}$ is the unique affine space parallel to~$V^\subge_g$ and containing~$A^\sube_g \cap V_{\Aff}$, and similarly for~$A^\suble_g \cap V_{\Aff}$. \end{itemize}